ObserveRTC/schemas/npm-lib/README.md

-userId | webrtc app provided user identifier label | The webrtc app provided label the peer connection is labeled with trackId | The id of the track rtpStreamId | The id of the RTP stream connected to a remote media unit (such as an SFU) remoteTrackId | The id of the remote track this inbound track is originated from remoteUserId | The webrtc app provided user id the track belongs to, or if the webrtc app did not provided the observer tried to match it remoteClientId | The observer matched remote client Id
+userId | webrtc app provided user identifier label | The webrtc app provided label the peer connection is labeled with trackId | The id of the track sfuStreamId | The id of the Sfu stream the media from sfuSinkId | The id of the sink the Sfu streamed the media out remoteTrackId | The id of the remote track this inbound track is originated from remoteUserId | The webrtc app provided user id the track belongs to, or if the webrtc app did not provided the observer tried to match it remoteClientId | The observer matched remote client Id